-Did you know the recipe for Australia’s fave biscuit was created during wartime and didn’t contain egg or butter so it wouldn’t spoil on the journey to ANZAC troops overseas?
+Did you know the recipe for Australia’s fave biscuit was created during wartime and didn’t contain egg or butter?
+This was so it wouldn’t spoil on the journey to ANZAC troops overseas.

 ANZAC Biscuit Recipe

 - 1/2 cup plain flour (75g)

 Preheat oven to 180 C. Place oats, flour, coconut, cinnamon and brown sugar in a large bowl, stir to combine.

 Place golden syrup, oil and 60ml (¼ cup) water in a medium saucepan.
 Heat, stirring, over a medium heat until all ingredients are well combined.
 Stir in bicarbonate of soda (mixture will bubble and foam), remove from heat.